-She recently took her sell out debut show Motherhood to Edinburgh Festival, which transferred to Soho Theatre in London.
+In 2019 she took her sell out debut show Motherhood to Edinburgh Festival, which transferred to Soho Theatre in London for a night.

 Tara has performed in and directed renowned comedy sketch show NewsRevue both in London and at the Pleasance Courtyard (Edinburgh Festival).
 She worked with Fay Weldon, directing her play I love my love, played one of Nicole Kidman’s punk crew in How to talk to girls at parties directed by John Cameron Mitchell, and has written for children’s animation company Flying Bark.

 Tara is a regular on the comedy circuit, and has performed at some of the world’s most prestigious comedy venues including The Stand, The Comic Strip, Broadway Comedy Club, Gotham, Angel Comedy and Downstairs at the Kings Head.